-VI.
-Protargol methods.
 Protargol methods are indispensable for descriptive research on ciliates.
-The first protocols were provided by Kirby (1945), Moskowitz (1950), Dragesco (1962) and Tuffrau (1964, 1967), and many more modifications were subsequently proposed (Aufderheide, 1982; Dieckmann, 1995; Dragesco & Dragesco-Kernéis, 1986; McCoy, 1974; Ng & Nelsen, 1977; Wilbert, 1975, 1976; Zagon, 1970).
+The first protocols were provided by Kirby (1945), Moskowitz (1950), Dragesco (1962) and Tuffrau (1964, 1967), and many more modifications were subsequently proposed (Aufderheide 1982, Dieckmann 1995, Dragesco & Dragesco-Kernéis 1986, McCoy 1974, Ng & Nelsen 1977, Wilbert 1975, 1976, Zagon 1970).
 Protocols for quantitative protargol stains (QPS) have been published by, for example, Montagnes & Lynn (1987) and Skibbe (1994).
 Here, three qualitative variations which produce good results in our laboratory are described.
 These protocols work well with most ciliate species (some, however, only rarely impregnate well, e.g. Loxodes, Paramecium) but require at least 20 specimens.
 Contrary to the silver carbonate method, single specimens cannot usually be handled successfully.
 Depending on the procedure used, protargol can reveal many cortical and internal structures, such as basal bodies, cilia, various fibrillar systems, and the nuclear apparatus.
 The silverlines, however, never impregnate.
 The shape of the cells is usually well-preserved in permanent slides, which is an advantage for the investigation but makes photographic documentation more difficult.
 However, pictures as clear as those taken from wet silver carbonate impregnations can be obtained with the Wilbert modification if the cells are photographed prior to embedding in the albumin glycerol.
 This applies also to my protocol (see step 12).

-The more recent preparations are done with the method described now.
+The more recent preparations were done with the method described now.
 It differs from my 1991 protocol in some small but important details: instead of using distilled water, tap water is used in most steps.
 This avoids swelling and detachment of the albumin, the main problem in the 1991 protocol.
-In addition, 'new' fixatives and a second developer, which produces more contrast, are introduced.
+In addition, 'new' fixatives and a second developer, which often produces more contrast, are introduced.